nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 * Or lended
 * etc, etc

-There is a big terrotory to explore where between content owners and developers can design and activate different kind of utilities on this new kind of digital assets.
+There is a big territory to explore where content owners and developers can design and activate different kinds of utilities on this new kind of digital assets.

 ### ERC-721 vs ERC-1155